Diners Club Rewards program

 - Charitable donations.
 You can choose to use your points for $50 or $100 donations to organisations including the Australian Red Cross, Fred Hollows Foundation and the Starlight Children’s Foundation.

 - Transfer points.
-The Diners Club Rewards program also allows you to transfer your reward points to 17 airline and travel loyalty programs, including Virgin Australia’s Velocity frequent flyer program, Emirates Skywards, Etihad Guest and Hilton Honors.
+The Diners Club Rewards program also allows you to transfer your reward points to a range of loyalty programs, including Virgin Australia’s Velocity frequent flyer program, IHG Rewards Club and Flybuys.

-What loyalty and frequent flyer programs can I transfer Diners Club points to?
+What other loyalty and frequent flyer programs can I transfer Diners Club points to?

 |Loyalty program||Details||Transfer rate|